LukeLIN-web/distrubuted-ML-system/DRL-RESOURCE ALLOCATION/A Deep Learning-driven Scheduler for Deep Learning Cluster.md

 ### 6.4Generality

 **Training completion time variation.** To see how DL2 handles practical performance variation (which white-box schedulers may not handle well), we vary the training speeds in each type of jobs to simulate variation in the training completion time of the same type of jobs (the total numbers of epochs to train remain the same).
 In Fig. 13, the variation indicates how the training speed deviates from the average speed (which can be faster or slower by the respective percentage).
 We see that Optimus is more sensitive to the variation, as it can be easily stuck in local optimum: its scheduling relies on the convexity of the performance model, but training speed variation often breaks convexity.
 The average job completion time shown in all simulation figures is in time slots.

+**Other scheduling strategies for supervised learning.** We change the default DRF used in supervised learning of DL2 to two other heuristics, First-In-First-Out (FIFO) and Shortest-Remaining-Time-First (SRTF).
+Fig. 16 shows average job performance when DL2 uses each of these strategies in its supervised learning phase, when the NN trained only using supervised learning, or using both supervised learning and online RL, is evaluated on the validation dataset.
+In both cases, the performance is significantly improved with DL2, beyond what the existing scheduling strategy in the cluster can achieve (41.3% speedup in the case of SRTF).(代码上srtf和fifo好像很简单, 就push的依据换了一下, srtf 就是 看progress,  )

 ### 6.5 Training Design